Facts about fast fashion and how you can get involved in 7 ways

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-For me, one big takeaway is that we must come up with robust, systemic solutions instead of constantly duct-taping over our problems.
+We must come up with robust, systemic solutions instead of constantly duct-taping over our problems.
 We literally have to take a hard look at our dirty laundry.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.